sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/nidhogg-s-claws.md

 ## Deadly Bite

-[SP: 25][CD: 12s] Brutal chainsaw attack that deals 24x32% ATK of Physical DMG to enemies within range.
+[SP 소모: 25][재사용 대기 시간: 12초] Brutal chainsaw attack that deals 24x32% ATK of Physical DMG to enemies within range.
 Pulls back the weapon in the end to knock nearby enemies back, dealing 325% ATK of Physical DMG.
 Character also gains invincibility during the attack sequence.

 ## Deadly Rend